 Gifts, settlements, partitions, and releases between family members in Tamil Nadu are capped: 1% stamp duty (maximum ₹40,000) and 1% registration fee (maximum ₹10,000).
 Gifts have NO family/non-family distinction in TN — flat 7% + 2% regardless.
 Partitions cap is "for each share", so a 3-way partition between siblings is ₹1.2 lakh stamp + ₹30,000 registration in the worst case.
 "Family" is defined in the TN Stamp Act schedule — spouse, children, parents, siblings, and lineal descendants typically qualify.
 Confirm relationship eligibility with the SRO before drafting.

 Stamp duty on a ₹50 lakh resale plot in Tamil Nadu is ₹4.5 lakh — 9% on top of the sticker price.
 First-sale residential under ₹50 lakh saves ₹1.5 lakh versus the standard 7% rate (₹2 lakh duty instead of ₹3.5 lakh).
 Teams that anchor an offer at the guideline value (instead of the asking price) routinely save another 30–50% on duties because the registrar uses the higher-of-two floor.
-Pair this calculator with our Tamil Nadu Guideline Value Lookup to pull the official per-village rate the registrar will treat as the floor.
+Pair this calculator with our Tamil Nadu Guideline Value Lookup to pull the official per-village rate the registrar will treat as the floor, the Guideline Value Checker to compare it against your asking price, and Encumbrance Certificate verification to confirm the title is clean before you commit to the duty.

 See how Proquiro handles due diligence, pricing, and field ops.